 Step 2 - Coat the Foil in Cola

 Pour a considerable amount of the cola into a bowl.
 Then, dip the aluminum foil ball into the cola and rub vigorously onto the area of the chrome that has been scarred with rust spots.
-Work initially in smaller areas of not more than six to eight inches, moving slowly from one side to the other.
-Dip the aluminum foil in to the cola again every so often, keeping it generously coated.
+Work initially in smaller areas of 6 to 8 inches, moving slowly from one side to the other.
+Dip the aluminum foil into the cola again every so often, keeping it generously coated.

 Step 3 - Rub